How Long After Belly Button Piercing Can You Go In A Hot Tub?

 Can I soak my belly button piercing in warm water?

-It’s a good idea to soak the navel in saline water for 10 seconds.
+It’s a good idea to soak the navel in saline water for 10 seconds over cleaning.
 After cleansing, gently wipe down navel with soft cloth.
 Repeat this twice per day.
 Then you have an excellent clean piercing.